bluephlavio/cookiecutter-test/README.md

 # README

-This is a project template that I use for high school physics tests and assignments.
+This is a project template that I use for high school tests and assignments.

 ## Dependencies